- About NOAA's Arctic Action Plan (IIPDigital)

 01 October 2012 Marshlands, Hungry for CO2, Could Slow Warming Rising sea levels are among the most threatening consequences of climate change, but new research suggests that higher waters in coastal marshlands may help slow climate change as they enable the ecosystem to more quickly capture and consume carbon dioxide from the atmosphere.

 20 September 2012 U.S, European Satellites Work Together for Weather The European Organisation for the Exploitation of Meteorological Satellites launched the environmental satellite METOP-B from Baikonur Cosmodrome in Kazakhstan.
-The satellite will provide data for NOAA to feed into numerical prediction models used to forecast weather and climate, according to the agency’s top satellite official.

 01 September 2012 NASA-Funded Study Helps Untangle Methane Mystery Increased capture of natural gas from oil fields probably accounts